11 Best Beaches in Maine

 We may earn a commission from affiliate links ()

 When you think of Maine, the most northern state in the east, most people would be surprised to learn it boasts more coastline than California.
 However, granite rocks and windswept pines scenically line most of that mileage, making water access difficult.
 The coveted 70 miles of sandy beaches are properly enjoyed and treasured by all who make the trip north.

 Inviting, crystal-clear waters will ease any hesitation to dip into what can be frosty temperatures.

 Maritime history in the Pine Tree State is everywhere, as are an abundance of picturesque lighthouses and seafood shanties.
 It won't take visitors long to appreciate what a unique coastal destination Maine's beaches offer.
 With more than 5,000 miles of shoreline, visitors can rest assured that they will be able to find a wide variety of beach experiences.

-Jewel-like coves; craggy, impressive cliffs; and some of the top sandy beaches in the United States make for an unforgettable vacation in Maine.
-Find the top areas to relax by the sea with our list of the best beaches in Maine.
+Jewel-like coves; craggy, impressive cliffs; and some of the top beaches in the United States make for an unforgettable vacation in Maine.
+Find areas to relax by the sea with our list of the best beaches in Maine.

 While the Kennebunks might be well-known for their shopping, this area can also boast about some beautiful beaches.
 Kennebunk Beach, aka Mother's Beach, is a short and sandy section with protected waters and awesome views.
 The sand here is a good example of the concept of sand as talcum powder - soft and gentle on the feet.